DavidBoja/pose-independent-anthropometry/Readme.md

 ## 📊 Dataset statistics

-To find out how much is each landmark moved on the body in the Noisy CAESAR dataset run:
+To find out the average displacement of each landmark in the Noisy CAESAR dataset run:

 ```bash
 python compute_stats.py NoisyCaesar
 ```

-To find out how many and which landmarks are present in the original CAESAR dataset for the sitting pose, run:
+To find out how many and which landmarks are missing in the original CAESAR sitting dataset, run:

 ```bash
 python compute_stats.py CAESAR_SITTING